githubsStudent/Fun/Quotes.md

-Lets inspire someone and have fun
+# Lets inspire someone and have fun

+1) From light comes darkness and from darkness light.